ScaleConfCo/code-of-conduct/reporting-guidelines.md

 # How to deal with Code of Conduct Reports (for Conference Organizers)

-This is meant to guide how we, as a group, handle a report of a Code of Conduct Abuse.
+This is meant to guide how we the organizers, as a group, handle a report of a Code of Conduct Abuse.

 ## Immediately After